Gimloader/gimloader.github.io/src/content/docs/api/scopedlibs.md

 > **get**(`name`): `any`

-Gets the exported values of a plugin, if it has been enabled
+Gets the exported values of a library

 #### Parameters